GALACTICNUCLEUS: A high angular resolution $JHK_s$ imaging survey of the Galactic Centre. I. Methodology, performance, and near-infrared extinction towards the Galactic Centre: Discussion and conclusions

-We studied possible variations of $\alpha_{JHK_s}$ with position in the field and with the absolute value of extinction, but cannot find any evidence for any such dependence, as suggested, e.g., by \citet{Gosling:2009kl}, who found a broad range for $\alpha_{JHK_s}$ in the GC with a strong dependency on the line-of-sight.
-We believe that the latter work suffered from crowding and low-angular resolution, which limited the authors to make assumptions on the median properties of their observed stellar populations.
+We studied possible variations of $\alpha_{JHK_s}$ with position in the field and with the absolute value of extinction, but cannot find any evidence for any such dependence, as suggested, for example, by \citet{Gosling:2009kl}, who found a broad range for $\alpha_{JHK_s}$ in the GC with a strong dependency on the line of sight.
+We believe that the latter work suffered from crowding and low angular resolution, which limited the authors to make assumptions on the median properties of their observed stellar populations.
 They could not select specifically RC stars and had to rely on median colours of stars in their fields.
-Hence, we claim that the NIR extinction curve toward the GC can be approximated by a power-law with constant index $\alpha_{JHK_s}$.
+Hence, we claim that the NIR extinction curve toward the GC can be approximated by a power law with constant index $\alpha_{JHK_s}$.

-Such a well-behaved extinction-curve can facilitate the next step of our analysis: The attempt to identify hot, massive stars in the GC, which can provide evidence for the star formation history in the past hew 100 Myrs.
+Such a well-behaved extinction curve can facilitate the next step of our analysis: the attempt to identify hot, massive stars in the GC, which can provide evidence for the star formation history in the past few 100 Myrs.
 On the other hand, we have created several extinction maps and have identified a first layer of low varying extinction and a second one closer to the GC where the extinction varies in arc-second scales.
 Therefore, it appears that a significant part of the extinction toward the GC is originated from a highly clumpy medium near the GC.
-The clumpiness is in agreement with previous studies of the ISM in the CMZ \citep[e.g.,][]{Launhardt:2002nx}.
-This division let us improve the de-reddening process to obtain more accurate de-redden CMDs.
-Using them, we have used isochrones with different metallicities \citep{Marigo:2017aa} and a synthetic stellar model \citep{Aparicio:2004fk}, to infer the metallicity of the stellar population in the studied region.
-We found that a majority of stars having a solar to super-solar metallicity fits the data well.
-It supposes the first time that metallicity has been guess using only photometry in the near infrared for the GC.
+The clumpiness is in agreement with previous studies of the ISM in the CMZ \citep[e.g.][]{Launhardt:2002nx}.
+This division enables us to improve the de-reddening process to obtain more accurate de-reddened CMDs.
+Using them, we have employed isochrones with different metallicities \citep{Marigo:2017aa} and a synthetic stellar model \citep{Aparicio:2004fk} to infer the metallicity of the stellar population in the studied region.
+We found that a solar to super-solar metallicity fits the data well.
+This study supposes the first time that metallicity has been guess using only photometry in the near infrared for the GC.

 This is the first of a series of papers that will present and exploit the GALACTICNUCLEUS survey.
 It is supported by an ESO Large Programme and all images and source catalogues will be made publicly available.